Social Etiquette

 The "clean-looking" impression is one reason cold water became the default.

-Some people prefer warm water (sayu) in winter, or avoid cold drinks for comfort.
+Preferences are gradually becoming more visible.
+Some people prefer warm water (sayu) in winter, or simply avoid cold drinks for comfort.
+With growing health awareness and more international visitors, some restaurants now offer:

-• ice-free water
+• ice-free water on request

-• warm water on request
+• warm water as an alternative

-Still, many places continue to serve ice water first—because defaults change slowly once they become “the standard.”
+Still, many places continue to serve ice water first — because defaults change slowly once they become the standard.

 How to Ask for No Ice (or Warm Water)